 PhD, Department of Management and Policy, College of Business and Public Administration, University of Arizona

-Stacie Geller, PhD is the Associate Head for Research in the Department and Director of the UIC Center for Research on Women and Gender/Center of Excellence in Women's Health.
-Dr. Geller is a health services researcher and epidemiologist with expertise in women's health issues, complementary and alternative medicine, maternal mortality and morbidity, and has published extensively in these areas.
-She has a well established national and international research career, has published over 75 peer-reviewed manuscripts, has been awarded numerous research grants and has conducted several NIH funded clinical trials.
+Stacie Geller, PhD is a health services researcher and epidemiologist with expertise in women's health issues, maternal mortality and morbidity, with a special emphasis on post-partum haemorrhage (PPH).
+She has a well-established national and international research career, having published over 75 peer-reviewed manuscripts, been awarded numerous research grants and conducted several NIH-funded clinical trials.

-Dr. Geller’s work in maternal health has focused on investigating factors associated with maternal mortality and morbidity.
+Dr. Geller’s work in maternal health focuses on factors associated with maternal mortality and morbidity.
 She was the Principal Investigator of a CDC/ASPH cooperative agreement "Investigation of factors associated with maternal mortality."
-She developed an innovative model for early identification of high-risk women that has garnered national attention.
-Her international research in maternal mortality and morbidity began with a 5-year NICHD randomized clinical trial comparing the use of oral misoprostol to placebo for the reduction postpartum hemorrhage (PPH) in women delivering at home or in rudimentary health facilities in rural India.
-This has led to working with several other international agencies including the Gates and MacArthur Foundations, non-profit organizations and foreign governments to promote implementation of misoprostol into community based settings in the developing world.
+She has developed an innovative model for early identification of high-risk pregnant women.
+Her international research in maternal mortality and morbidity began with a 5-year NICHD-funded randomized clinical trial comparing the use of oral misoprostol to placebo for the reduction postpartum haemorrhage in women delivering at home or in rudimentary health facilities in rural India.
+This has led to work with several other international agencies including the Gates and MacArthur Foundations, non-profit organizations and foreign governments to promote implementation of misoprostol into community based settings in the developing world.

-Dr. Geller is the PI of the NIH funded BIRCWH program, a K12 institutional career development grant for women’s health researchers, and has personally mentored many faculty members and fellows, particularly in the areas of research and career development.
+Dr. Geller is the Principal Investigator of the National Institutes of Health-funded BIRCWH Program (Building Interdisciplinary Research Careers in Women’s Health), a K12 institutional career development grant for women’s health researchers, and has personally mentored many faculty members and fellows, particularly in the areas of research and career development.